basecamp/highrise-api/sections/cases.md

 Contact data and Subject data that include an id will be updated, data that doesn’t will be assumed to be new and created from scratch.

 A case is closed when the `closed-at` tag is passed.

+Adding parties to a case isn't supported at the moment

 **Request:**